WEBTREATS: Cultural Competency

 The CCHCP offers online information, books, videos, and cultural competency training programs for physicians and interpreters.

-Department of Health and Human Services - Multi-Cultural Resources for Health Information
+Department of Health and Human Services: Minority Health

-This website has links to resources on cultural competency, health literacy, interpreting, limited English proficiency, multicultural resources, refugee health, and resources in multiple languages.
+This website has links to resources on cultural competency, health literacy, interpreting, limited English proficiency, multicultural research, refugee health, and resources in multiple languages.

 DiversityRx has resources for learning about language and cultural competence in health care.
 The website includes resources on organizational cultural competence, language access, law and policy, research, and training programs.